petermcneil/drop/README.md

 Drops are found through random exploration or via a specific hunting mode.
 When a message has been found, a user can choose to add it to their collection or find a new one.
 In hunting mode, a drop is found in the world and the user is shown its direction and their distance from the drop.
 In exploration mode, when a user moves around the world they may find a drop randomly.

 Written in Kotlin and backed by Firebase Authentication, Firebase Realtime Database, and Geofire.

+Works on API 23+ (Marshmallow).